GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 If you're an identity provider whose RPs are within the [same party](/blog/first-party-sets-sameparty/#first-party-sets-policy) as your IdP, we expect [First-Party Sets](/docs/privacy-sandbox/first-party-sets/) may be a better option.
 First-Party Sets allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first-party.
-This allows the same party’s third-party cookies to work, even after third-party cookie phase-out.
+This allows the same party's third-party cookies to work, even after third-party cookie phase-out.

 First-Party Sets can't always be used.
 However, if your RPs are [SameParty](/blog/first-party-sets-sameparty/#first-party-sets-policy),